A Youth Voice Network for Scotland

 Welcome to Your Vote Week 2026

-The Youth Voice Network is supporting Welcome to Your Vote Week, a campaign from The Electoral Commission that celebrates democracy through activities that help young people understand how it works and how to get involved.
+Welcome to Your Vote Week took place Monday 9 March to Sunday 15 March 2026.
+The campaign from The Electoral Commission, and supported by the Youth Voice Network for Scotland, celebrated democracy through activities that help young people understand how it works and how to get involved.

-Ahead of Welcome to Your Vote Week 2026, Members of the Youth Voice Network for Scotland go out and about to ask young people about why democracy and voting matters.
+Ahead of Welcome to Your Vote Week 2026, Members of the Youth Voice Network for Scotland went out and about to ask young people about why democracy and voting matters.

 Past work